Tomorrow is the big day!

 - Neck pillow.
 I used to depend just on the flat pillows the airlines lend you.
 One day I saw a cute one of these neck pillows in an airline gift shop and decided to try it out.
 I’m so glad I did.
 I don’t sleep much on airplanes, but these make napping much more comfortable.

 - Sleep mask and earplugs.
-These make such a big difference in my ability to get a little shut-eye in the air.
+These make a big difference in my ability to get a little shut-eye in the air.

 - Warm socks.
 I don’t tend to get cold, but my feet are always freezing on flights.
 It’s usually because I pick seats near the emergency exits.
 They have more leg room, but the trade-off is a cold draft.